turbine-kreuzberg/ingress-waf-admission-controller/README.md

     - host: "domain.tld"
 ```

-Ingresses with this label will skip the WAF setup.
+Ingresses with this annotation will skip the WAF setup.

 ## local development